Hither Green Cemetery: Gallery

 The Anglican Chapel in Hither Green Cemetery, south east London.

 The abandoned and disused Dissenters' Chapel in Hither Green Cemetery, south east London.

 Transport links

 Bus

-Hither Green Cemetery and Lewisham Crematorium is best served by the 284 bus route from Grove Park or Lewisham, Ladywell and Catford.
+Hither Green Cemetery and Lewisham Crematorium is best served by the 284 bus route serving Grove Park, Lewisham, Ladywell, Catford station and Catford Bridge station.

 They are also served by the London Buses route 124 bus route from Eltham, Middle Park and Downham or Catford.

 Train

 The cemetery and crematorium is within walking distance of Hither Green station and Grove Park station.

-Alternatively, 284 bus links Grove Park station with the cemetery and crematorium and the 284 and 124 bus routes link Catford station and Catford Bridge station with the cemetery and crematorium.